 An open house is a scheduled time in which potential buyers can view the home and any outdoor property.
 This can take place in-person or virtually.

-For buyers, it’s a chance to investigate the listing more thoroughly, keeping an eye out for both red flags and things you may like.
+- For buyers, it’s a chance to initially inspect the home, keeping an eye out for both red flags and things you may like.

 What to Expect

 - Open houses are generally posted on websites like Zillow and Trulia.
 Real estate websites and apps can help you find homes and give you the details regarding that property, including open house information.

 - Additionally, listing agents will often put a sign on the front lawn or around the neighborhood.
 Anyone can stop in and check out the house.

 - Open houses tend to be scheduled on weekend afternoons.
 If you’re unable to make it, the listing agent may offer a private showing by appointment.

 - Sellers are not present during an open house.
 Instead, their real estate agent will manage the event.
 They can walk you through the house and answer any questions you may have.
 Or you can choose to tour it alone and save your questions for the end.

 - They may hand out a booklet, which will provide more information on the house, like square footage, heating and cooling details, lot lines, taxes, etc. Some may even serve hors d’oeuvres and drinks, adding to the overall experience.